Let’s face it… finding cheap airline tickets isn’t easy.

 Luckily there are multiple deals sent each week so there are bound to be a few deals that work for your trip.

-Also, these deals are for international flights only.
+Also, these deals are for international flights only but I believe that Scott’s Cheap Flights is expanding to more routes.

 Paid Vs Free Version